Everyone deserves a fair chance.

 A written complaint must be filed within 300 days of the alleged act(s) and should detail the time, place, pertinent facts, and circumstances of the alleged discrimination/harassment.
 Obtain a copy of the complaint form from:

-Keep a copy of the complaint for yourself and forward the remaining copies to the Director of College Diversity.
+Keep a copy of the complaint for yourself and forward the remaining copies to the Director, Diversity & Inclusion.

 Green Bay Campus